Deontay Wilder Makes A Huge Offer To Fight Anthony Joshua

 — Mirror Sport (@MirrorSport) April 25, 2018

 Neither Dillan Whyte or Dominic Breazeale is Anthony Joshua.
-A fight Joshua would settle once and for all which heavyweight champion is the better boxer.
-Deontay Wilder’s $50 million purse offee should expedite what would be a must-see showdown.
+A fight with Joshua would settle once and for all which heavyweight champion is the better boxer.
+Deontay Wilder’s $50 million purse offer should expedite what would be a must-see showdown.